 Professional Painting Services

-We apply lead paint encapsulant as part of our residential painting services, and you can check with your local Five Star Painting location to see if lead paint removal services are available.
+We apply lead paint encapsulant as part of our residential painting services, and you can check with your local Five Star Painting location to see if lead paint services are available.
 Give us a call at (888) 261-3633 or request a free estimate online!

 Painting can be a hazardous if you don’t take the proper precautions.
 Especially mothers who are nursing should closely monitor their physical contact with paint, and avoid inhaling fumes.
 Is it OK to paint while breastfeeding?
 Learn more on our blog.